netspaceuz/KudaPayti.Web/README.md

 ### Contribute ###

 As a free and open-source project, we are very grateful to everyone who helps us to develop KudaPoyti.
+Feel free to connect kudapoyti@gmail.com